CyberDiva1368/CyberDiva1368/Work Experience/IAM Security Management in AWS/README.md

 ## Overview
 ---

-    As a Cloud Security Professional, I designed and implemented a secure Identity and Access Management (IAM) system in AWS, demonstrating best practices in access control, least privilege enforcement, and Multi-Factor Authentication (MFA).
+ I designed and implemented a secure Identity and Access Management (IAM) system in AWS, demonstrating best practices in access control, least privilege enforcement, and Multi-Factor Authentication (MFA).
 This project showcases my ability to manage IAM effectively, ensuring security and